mahathun/fm-assume-role/README.md

 # FM ASSUME ROLE

-This module makes a life a bit easier when working with AWS assume roles by adding an oneline cli-interface to automatically allowing temporary credentials to work when doing deployment etc.
+This module makes a life a bit easier when working with AWS assume roles by adding an one line cli-interface to automatically allowing temporary credentials to work when doing deployment etc.

 ### To Install (globally)